Renault Alliance: 1983

 Power went through either a four-or five-speed manual, or a three-speed automatic transaxle.
-The base engine produced 64 hp to accelerate the 2030 lb Alliance from 0 to 60 mph in 14.3 seconds, and gave it an 89 mi per hour top speed.
+The base engine produced 64 hp to accelerate the 2030 lb Alliance from 0 to 60 mph in 14.3 seconds, and gave it an 89 mi top speed.
 Steering was rack and pinion.
 The suspension system was fully independent via MacPherson struts in front, while the rear had a compact and ingenious system of transverse torsion bars and trailing arms.
 At just under 2000 lb for the base model, the Alliance was also the lightest car assembled in the U.S. in its time.

 The Alliance was slightly smaller on the outside than the competing first-generation Ford Escort (North America), but it was somewhat bigger on the inside where it looked larger and more inviting.
 Interior space was good for four or occasionally five people, in part due to a cleverly engineered front seats—where each seat was mounted on a 9 in wide central rail (rather than two side tracks) allowing for copious rear foot room on either side of the rail.
 In addition to the usual recline and fore-and-aft movements, the upscale DL models included a curved track that allowed the seat to be adjusted along the arc to find the most comfortable position for driver and passenger.

 The Alliance sold well with over 142,000 of the debut 1983 models.
 Sales were limited by the availability of only two body styles.
 American Motors' had several 4-door Alliances converted into stretch limousines for publicity and official use.